balintking/AI-dialoge-rpg/README.md

 1. Clone the repository
 2. Open the project in Unity.
-3. Set up your ChatGPT API key in the system environments.
+3. Set up your ChatGPT API key in the system environments as `OPENAI_API_KEY`.
 4. Press Play to start the game and immerse yourself in the medieval quest.

+> [!IMPORTANT]
+> You won't be able to use the chat functions without a valid OpenAI API key

 ## Technical Details